YouCanTouCan/constitution_change/constitution.md

 Voting abstentions among voting-abled members are not considered in the calculation of a majority.
 They are, however, considered in the calculation of a unanimity.

-## Article IV - Officer Organization
+## Article IV - Executive Officership

 ### Section I - Titles and Duties